jackjliew/ai-openscale/monitor-fairness.md

     Consider a model that predicts who should get a loan (`favorable outcome=loan granted`) and who shouldn’t (`unfavorable outcome=loan denied`).
 Further, the Monitored value for age is `[18,25]`, and the Reference value is `[26,100]`.
 When the bias detection algorithm runs, if it finds that the percentage of Favorable outcomes for people in the age group `[18,25]` in the last `N` records plus perturbed data is `50%`, while the percentage of Favorable outcomes for people in the age group `[26,100]` is `70%`, then Fairness is computed as 50*100/70 = 71.42.

-    If the Fairness threshold is set to 80%, then the algorithm will flag the model as being biased, because the computed Fairness is lower than the threshold.
+    If the Fairness threshold is set to 80%, then the algorithm will flag the model as being biased, because the computed Fairness exceeds the threshold.
 However, if the threshold is set to 70% then it will not report the model as being biased.

     ![Configure age settings](images/fair-config-age-limit.png)